Shenandoah Valley Adult Teen Challenge

 Woodstock & Shenandoah County

 SVTC's home county.
 Federal heroin pipeline case.
 HOPE Initiative launched 2025.
-No residential treatment anywhere in the county.
+No clinical residential treatment in the county, but SVTC operates Rebuilding Life Sober Living Home in Mt.
+Jackson.

 Winchester